SorochanRoman/solarman-statistic-ha/README.md

 1. After installation, click **Start**
 2. The add-on will be running and ready to work
+3. Access the user profile page through the Home Assistant add-on panel
-3. Check the logs for additional information
+4. Check the logs for additional information

+### User Profile Page

+The add-on now includes a web interface that displays:
+- System information (hostname, OS, uptime, current time)
+- Home Assistant information (version, add-on details)
+- Real-time status updates

+Access the page via the add-on panel in Home Assistant or directly at `http://your-ha-ip:8099`

 ## Repository Structure